Ágfalva

 Ágfalva (Agendorf) is a village in Hungary, in the north-western Győr-Moson-Sopron region, 4 kilometers from Sopron and two kilometers from the border of Austria.

+Name

+The original name of the settlement was Dág, recorded in 1194 and coming from the Hungarian personal name.
+In German, it was known as Dogendorf (1207).
+The village was first recorded as Agendorf in 1493.
+The prefix being identified with the word ág ('branch') and the suffix translated, this was adopted to Hungarian as Ágfalva.

+History

 Ágfalva was first mentioned in a document from 1194.
 Archaeological evidence proves inhabitation at least since Roman occupation.
-In 1207 the village is mentioned as Dagendorf, probably the name of the owner.
 The first church was built in 1265, it was pulled down in 1789 to be replaced by a new church, the catholic St George church (1792).
 The Protestants received permission to build a church in 1784.
 Until 1892 the service was in German.

 In 1892 the railway to Brennbergbánya was constructed.

+Following World War I, the village took part in a plebiscite in 1921 along with eight surrounding settlements, asking whether they wished to remain in Hungary, or to join the new Austrian Republic.
+Although the village voted 82.2% in favour of joining Austria, the majority of voters overall (mostly those in Sopron) voted 65.1% in favour of remaining in Hungary.